SVirat/Sales-Tax-Calculator/README.md

 $ node dist/driver.js
 ```

 4. There are 18 unit tests testing all of the currently used public methods.
+The private methods are tested through these public methods.
 You can check the test suites by running the following:

 ```
 $ npm run test